Research Expertise and Interest

 poverty, obesity, child development, public health nutrition, global health, psychosocial and biological determinants of health, overweight, nutritional and epidemiologic transition, chronic disease, malnutrition, child health and development, early experience, inequality and health disparities, Latino health, Mexican-Americans and other immigrant groups, stress hormones, salivary cortisol

-Dr. Lia Fernald, PhD, MBA, is a Professor in Community Health Sciences at the University of California, Berkeley.
+Dr. Lia Fernald, PhD, MBA, is the Brian and Jennifer Maxwell Endowed Chair and a Professor in Community Health Sciences at the University of California, Berkeley.
 Dr. Fernald has been working in the field of global public health for over 20 years focusing specifically on infants and children in low- and middle-income countries, with the overarching goal of improving lives of vulnerable children through systemic, strategic, and effective interventions.
 Her research uses rigorous methodological approaches to design and examine integrated interventions to address inequalities, health disparities and child development outcomes.
 For example, Dr. Fernald has conducted research examining the effects of community mobilization, conditional cash transfer programs, microcredit programs, and community-based nutrition supplementation on infant and child development.
 The majority of her research has been focused in Africa (Kenya, Malawi, Madagascar, South Africa), Asia (Bangladesh, India, Vietnam, Indonesia), and Latin America (Mexico, Ecuador, Peru & Chile).
 Dr. Fernald has a Ph.D.
 (International Nutrition and Child Development, University of London), an M.B.A.
 (University of California, Berkeley), and a B.A.
 (Biological Anthropology, Swarthmore College).